Black Prince's chevauchée of 1355

-The Black Prince's chevauchée, also known as the grande chevauchée, was a large-scale mounted raid carried out by an Anglo-Gascon force under the command of Edward, the Black Prince, between 5 October and 2 December 1355 as a part of the Hundred Years' War.
-John, Count of Armagnac, who commanded the local French forces, avoided battle, and there was little fighting during the campaign.
+A large-scale chevauchée (mounted raid) was carried out by an Anglo-Gascon force under the command of Edward, the Black Prince, between 5 October and 2 December 1355 as a part of the Hundred Years' War.
+Count John I of Armagnac, who commanded the local French forces, avoided battle, and there was little fighting during the campaign.

-The Anglo-Gascon force of 4,000–6,000 men marched from Bordeaux in English-held Gascony 300 mi to Narbonne and back to Gascony, devastating a wide swathe of French territory and sacking many French towns on the way.
+The Anglo-Gascon force of 4,000 to 6,000 men marched from Bordeaux in English-held Gascony 300 mi to Narbonne and back to Gascony, devastating a wide swathe of French territory and sacking many French towns on the way.
 While no territory was captured, enormous economic damage was done to France; the modern historian Clifford Rogers concluded that "the importance of the economic attrition aspect of the chevauchée can hardly be exaggerated."
 The English component resumed the offensive after Christmas to great effect, and more than 50 French-held towns or fortifications were captured during the following four months.
 In August 1356 the Black Prince headed north on another devastating chevauchée with 6,000 men; he was intercepted by the main French army, 11,000 strong, and forced to battle at Poitiers, where he decisively defeated the French and captured King John II of France.

 Background

 Since the Norman Conquest of 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
-Following a series of disagreements between Philip VI of France and Edward III of England, on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward III in France should be taken back into Philip's hands on the grounds that Edward III was in breach of his obligations as a vassal.
+Following a series of disagreements between Philip VI of France and Edward III of England, on 24 May 1337 Philip's Great Council in Paris agreed that the lands held by Edward in France should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.

 Before the war commenced, at least 1,000 ships a year departed Gascony.
 Among their cargoes were more than 80,000 tuns of wine.
 (Note: The tun was a wine cask used as a standard measure, and contained 252 gallons (954 litres) of wine.
 Eighty thousand tuns of wine equates to 76.32 e6L.)
 The duty levied by the English Crown on wine from Bordeaux, the capital of Gascony, was more than all other customs duties combined and by far the largest source of state income.
 Bordeaux had a population of more than 50,000, greater than London's, and Bordeaux was possibly richer.
 However, by this time English Gascony had become so truncated by French encroachments that it relied on imports of food, mostly from England.
 Any interruptions to regular shipping were liable to starve Gascony and financially cripple England; the French were well aware of this.

 France in 1330.
 The diminished Gascony alone, along with some smaller territories, remained under the English crown.